Keep Your Team Focused and Connected When Working Different Schedules

 7 Ways to Effectively Lead a Team on Different Schedules

-When Karin first started her retail sales exec role, one of the best pieces of advice she received from her predecessor was “Show up in the stores during the times you would most rather be at home.”
+When Karin first started her retail sales exec role leading a two thousand person sales team at Verizon, one of the best pieces of advice she received from her predecessor was “Show up in the stores during the times you would most rather be at home.”

-2. Spread Out Your Talent
+3. Spread Out Your Talent

 Find creative ways to recruit great talent for your tricky shifts to raise the bar.
 If this is a challenge, look to non-traditional segments of the workforce, offer part-time work, or pay differentials to help you ensure you have high-performers on every shift.

 4. Schedule Team Huddles on the Overlap

-Nothing beats face to face communication now and then.
+Nothing beats face-to-face communication now and then.
 Schedule at least a brief overlap of shifts and make the handoff with a well-structured team huddle.
 From time to time, increase the overlap for a more strategic staff meeting.

 This is challenging when team members feel isolated on an overnight shift.
 How can you create a virtual watercooler?
 A private Facebook page can be a great way for team members on different schedules to get to know one another as people and to have fun.

-6. Share Ideas Through Asynchronous Brainstorming
+6. Invite Ideas Through Asynchronous Brainstorming

 One of the biggest challenges of leading a team on different schedules is that it’s hard to pull people together for a quick brainstorm.
 With just a little extra effort you can tap into the power of asynchronous brainstorming.

 It can be as simple as a few easel sheets hanging in a designated place with a question of the week that employees respond to at the beginning of their shift.
-Technology can really help.
+Technology like Basecamp, Microsoft Teams threads or slack can really help.